2012 London Marathon #claireswalk

 Little did Claire know that she was causing a little bit of a media sensation.
-By the time she finished walking the 26.2 miles, thousands of people knew her story and had donated while hundreds turned out to cheer her over her own personal finish line.
-A bank of cameras greeted Claire at the finish along with the Virgin Trophy.
+By the time she finished walking the 26.2 miles, millions of people knew her story and had donated while hundreds turned out to cheer her over her own personal finish line.
+A bank of cameras greeted Claire at the finish along with the Virgin Trophy and numerous medals.

-After 17 days of walking Claire crossed the finish line in London and whilst walking she had been taken into the hearts of the nation.
-Her efforts raised an incredible £210,000 for Spinal Research.
+After 17 days of walking Claire crossed the finish line in London and whilst completing this marathon, she had been taken into the hearts of the nation.
+Her efforts raised an incredible £220,000 for Spinal Research.

 The mission was complete.